The Only 4 YouTube Metrics That Actually Matter — Ignore Everything Else — YT SEO Architect

 CTR is the first link in the chain.
 If nobody clicks, nothing else matters — your AVD could be perfect, your content could be world-class, and nobody will ever see it.
 CTR is the gatekeeper.
 Fix it first.

 The fastest way to raise CTR: test thumbnails with YouTube's built-in A/B testing tool.
 Change one variable at a time — face expression, background color, text length.
 One test per video.
 Track the winner.
 Apply the pattern to your next upload.
-This alone can add 20-50% more views from the same impressions.
+This can potentially lead to increased views from the same impressions.

 Metric 2: AVD — Is Your Content Good?